tomrndom/osf-website/src/pages/about/board/index.md

     twitter: 'https://twitter.com/ChrisPriceAB'
   - company: Deutsche Telekom T-Systems
     description: >-
-      <p>Clemens is born in Germany and married with three kids, I have a PhD in
-      computer  science and worked in the communication industry in different managerial roles in IT.</p>
+      Clemens is born in Germany and married with three kids, I have a PhD in computer  science and worked in the communication industry in different managerial roles in IT.</p>